amadeus4dev/developer-guides/docs/resources/flights.md

 In addition to that, we can select how detailed the response will be.
 This is done by the optional `view` parameter, which can be:

-* `LIGHT` - to only show the IATACode, name, detailedName, cityName and countryName
+* `LIGHT` - to only show the iataCode, name, detailedName, cityName and countryName
-* `FULL` - to add on top of the LIGHT information the timeZoneOffset, geocode, detailed address and travelers.score
+* `FULL` - to add on top of the LIGHT information the timeZoneOffset, geoCode, detailed address and travelers.score

 The default option is `FULL`: